mvolkmann/blog/src/warp.md

 The list of themes can be filtered by entering part of a theme name.

-The themes listed appear to be in a somewhat random order and there is no option to sort them.
+The themes listed appear to be in a somewhat random order.
+Currently there is no option to sort them by name or separate them into groups of light and dark themes.

 Selecting a theme changes the display to preview the theme.